Updated on

-If you don’t have vision insurance, these types of accounts help save you money on health care.
+If you don’t have vision insurance, these accounts help save you money on health care.

 HSA and FSA are untaxed accounts that allow you to pay for medical expenses.
 There are some key differences between the two that we’ll discuss below.